Optimal Oblivious Subspace Embeddings with Near-optimal Sparsity: Main Results

 Our subspace embedding guarantees are achieved by a family of OSEs which have a fixed number of non-zero entries in each column, a key property that was also required of sparse OSE distributions called OSNAP described by Nelson and Nguyen \cite{nelson2013osnap}.
 As we explain later, our analysis techniques apply to other natural families of sparse embedding distributions, including those with i.i.d.~entries \cite{achlioptas2003database}, however the OSNAP-style construction is crucial for achieving the near-optimal sparsity $s=\tilde O(1/\varepsilon)$.

-Our construction proceeds by dividing each column of $S$ into subcolumns and randomly populating one entry in each subcolumn by a Rademacher random variable.
-We call this family of distributions OSNAP, carrying over Nelson and Nguyen's terminology (technically, their definition is somewhat broader than ours).
-Before we define this construction formally, we first define the one hot distribution.
+In our construction of the $m\times n$ OSE matrix $\Pi$, we start by defining an unscaled version of the matrix, called $S$, which has entries in $\{-1,0,1\}$.
+We then scale $S$ to appropriately normalize the entry-wise variances, obtaining $\Pi$.
+Concretely, we wish to obtain an $m \times n$ sparse random matrix $S$ which has exactly $s$ non-zero $\pm1$ entries in each column.
+Assume $s$ exactly divides $m$.
+Then we can divide each column of $S$ into $s$ subcolumns and randomly populate one entry in each subcolumn by a Rademacher random variable (see Figure \ref{fig:osnap}).
+We call this family of distributions (unscaled) OSNAP, carrying over Nelson and Nguyen's terminology (technically, their definition is somewhat broader than ours).